Introduction to P2P Crypto Trading

 Here are some peer to peer cryptocurrency exchange benefits that you should consider:

-- Transactions are cheaper.
-Gas fees can be high during periods when networks are under severe stress, but these commissions are still lower compared to what centralized exchanges collect on each operation.
+Transactions are cheaper.
+Gas fees can be high during periods when networks are under severe stress, but these commissions are still lower compared to what centralized exchanges collect on each operation, ensuring low fees for users.
 When trading on a CEX platform, you will need to pay commissions for each trade on top of gas fees when withdrawing funds.

-- Direct transactions without intermediaries.
+Direct transactions without intermediaries.
 You will interact with sellers and buyers without ever paying commissions or disclosing information that you don’t want to make public.
 The absence of regulators and centralized entities is one of the reasons why the cryptocurrency industry exists in the first place.
+P2P platforms also allow users to sell cryptocurrencies directly to other traders, providing flexibility and control over their digital assets.

 These advantages were made apparent during the so-called “crypto winter” caused, in part, by the collapse of one of the biggest CEX platforms FTX.
 The crumbling of this exchange and associated companies like Alameda Research exposed some glaring weaknesses in the cryptocurrency market that took quite some time to be resolved.
 Many investors started looking at P2P exchanges as safe havens and flocked to platforms like Uniswap and Pancakeswap.